-All software and hardware developed for bolidozor detection stations are published with the open-source license.
+All software and hardware developed for Bolidozor detection stations is public and available under an open-source license.

-The primary target of Bolidozor is to determine the bolid trajectory and calculate the position of the impact.
+The primary goal of Bolidozor is to determine the bolid trajectory and estimate the point of impact.

 The following map shows current distribution of Bolidozor stations.

-Help us expand the Bolidozor network, by operating detecting station at your location or processing data.
-Join the Bolidozor now!
+Help us expand the Bolidozor network.
+Contribute by operating a detection station at your location, or take part in processing data.
+Join Bolidozor now!

-So, only write us to the mailing list and we try to find something for you.
+If that's the case, let us know on the mailing list and we will try to find something for you.
 Everyone is useful!
 Without volunteers, this network would not live.